-- 62 Care Coordinators were aligned to buildings and Toronto Seniors Housing Corporation formed health and social service partnerships to deliver COVID-19 supports to tenants. - Key performance indicators demonstrated that the number of tenants referred to or accessing home and community care support services did not increase during the first year of ISM implementation.
-The number of tenants who visited an emergency department was stable with a sharp increase in spring 2021.
-As expected, tenant and community service requests increased then stabilized. - Direct engagements revealed the following priority issues for tenants and staff: difficulty accessing Care Coordinators and the services they offer, adopting a one-size-fits-all approach to health partnerships, and challenges to forming health partnerships (e.g., waitlists, complicated referral processes, and unclear eligibility criteria). - Recommendations for this innovation are focused on improving tenant access to and awareness of Care Coordinators, and engaging tenants to enhance their access to health and social services.
+- 62 Care Coordinators were aligned to buildings and Toronto Seniors Housing Corporation formed health and social service partnerships to deliver COVID-19 supports to tenants. - Key performance indicators demonstrated that the number of tenants referred to or accessing home and community care support services did not

+- Direct engagements revealed the following priority issues for tenants and staff: difficulty accessing Care Coordinators and the services they offer, adopting a one-size-fits-all approach to health partnerships, and challenges to forming health partnerships (e.g., waitlists, complicated referral processes, and unclear eligibility criteria). - Recommendations for this innovation are focused on improving tenant access to and awareness of Care Coordinators, and engaging tenants to enhance their access to health and social services.